HomeArtists

 artemisia gentileschi corisca and satyr 1635

-To portray Corisca’s trickery of escaping the vile, unwanted clutches of the satyr, she is presented in vibrant colors and as towering over the satyr.
-Hair is also associated with feminine beauty and Corisca’s hair glowing amber and gold, drives poets mad.
-The shedding of her artificial hair therefore figuratively liberates Corisca from masculinist values imposed on women’s lives.
+To portray Corisca’s trickery in escaping the unwanted clutches of the satyr, Artemisia presents her in vibrant colors and towering over the satyr.
+Hair is also associated with feminine beauty, and Corisca’s hair’s glowing amber and gold drive poets mad.
+Thus, the shedding of her artificial hair figuratively liberates Corisca from masculinist values imposed on women’s lives.

 The Legacy of Artemisia Gentileschi